 Making these pieces stiff can help achieve this effect beautifully, giving life and dimensionality to the artwork.

-How to Stiffen Fabric: Sewing Methods
+How to Stiffen Fabric: 2 Sewing Methods

-Interfacing
+1. Interfacing

 The heat from the iron activates the glue on one side of the interfacing, which sticks firmly to your fabric, giving it strength.

-There are two types: fusible and sew-in.
-Fusible is popular because you only need an iron to make it stick.
-Sew-in needs you to sew it into place for those more delicate fabrics or if you don't want any extra stiffness from glue.
+The other interfacing needs you to sew it into place for those more delicate fabrics or if you don't want any extra stiffness from glue.

 Whatever your purpose, interfacing gives projects long-lasting form and structure.

-Boning
+2. Boning

-Beyond using interfacing, boning offers another method to give fabric shape and stability.
+Beyond interfacing, boning offers another method to give fabric shape and stability.
 It involves inserting thin strips of plastic or metal into channels sewn onto the fabric.

-These strips help the material hold a certain form, which is ideal for garments like corsets or structured dresses.
+These strips help the material hold a certain form, ideal for garments like corsets or structured dresses.
 Sewers often choose to bone when they need parts of their clothing to stand out or stay up without folding over.

 Boning works well with heavier fabrics that need extra support.
 For example, if someone wants to make a dress with a full skirt that doesn’t collapse, adding boning can create that effect.

 This technique needs sewing skills.
 You must attach the boning accurately for it to work right.
-But once in place, it provides long-lasting stiffness and shape for any project.
+But, once in place, it provides long-lasting stiffness and shape for any project.

-Mix Cornstarch with Water
+3. Mix Cornstarch with Water

 Cornstarch is a great way to stiffen fabric at home.
 Mix it with water until it's smooth.
 Then, heat it in a pot until it gets thick.
 Spread this paste on your fabric and let it dry.

-Use Elmer's Glue
+4. Use Elmer's Glue

 Elmer's glue offers a simple way to harden fabric.
 Mix equal parts glue and water in a bowl for an easy homemade stiffener.
-Soak the piece of fabric in the mixture, ensuring it gets fully wet.
+Soak the fabric in the mixture, ensuring it gets fully wet.

 After that, squeeze out excess liquid, but be gentle so you don't twist the fabric out of shape.
 Lay the treated material flat or mold it as desired, and let it dry until completely hard.